top of page

 Further walks may be organised over the summer - Join our mailing list to be the first to hear about further dates and events.

-Printed copies of the trail will be available at the festival and various venues throughout the village plus a digital version will also be available to download on the website after the launch.
+Printed copies of the trail will be available at the festival and various venues throughout the village plus a digital version will also be available to download on the website here.

 The Roundhouse - Free